 Season: The Camp is open June through October.

 Group size: Four to six anglers per adventure.

 Expectations: There is enough water and fishing opportunities for each angler in the expedition to get at least 2 to 5 chances at a nice-sized golden dorado each day, and of course, some days will be double that or more.

-Team: The entire expedition team includes more than a dozen local Tsimané guides, six local guides, a chef and chef helper, and 2 to 3 professional English-speaking fly fishing guides.
+Team: The entire expedition team includes more than a dozen local Tsimané guides, a few local guides, Chef/Sous chef, and one professional English-speaking fly-fishing guide for every two anglers.

 Boats: Motor-powered dugout canoes are used.

 Equipment: Heavy spinning and baitcasting equipment are available for anglers wanting to target giant catfish.
 Additional tackle and golden dorado flies are available for purchase at the main camp.
 A detailed list of what to bring is in our confirmation packet.

 View 2:37 Vimeo video